 Responsible Investing.
-In addition to financial considerations and prudent diversification, we work with our external portfolio manager, Wellington Management, to evaluate ESG criteria when making investment decisions for our investment portfolio, as appropriate.
+We work with our external portfolio manager, Wellington Management, to support and inform financial considerations and prudent diversification by integrating ESG factors into investment decisions.
+Wellington Management's ESG philosophy views material ESG issues as strategic business concerns that can affect the value of invested assets.
+As such, ESG considerations are viewed as both return enhancing and risk mitigating.
 Wellington Management maintains a comprehensive ESG framework and utilizes proprietary ESG ratings in considering every investment.
 We made our first investment in a private equity fund focused on global renewal power generation (wind and solar energy) in 2020, and additional investment into companies developing products and solutions with the potential to help mitigate and/or adapt to climate change.
-ESG considerations are critical in achieving our core objective of long term, sustainable income within our fixed income portfolio and we will continue to seek responsible investing opportunities in the future.
+Incorporating ESG factors are important in achieving our core objective of long term, sustainable income within our fixed income portfolio and we will continue to seek responsible investing opportunities in the future.